actuallymentor/battery/README.md

 1. `electronjs.org` hosts the update server for the GUI

 All urls are called over `https` and so not leak data.
 Unidentified Analytics keeps track of unique ip addresses that open the app, but nothing else.

+### How do I support this project?

+Do you know how to code?
+Open a pull-request for a feature with the label [help wanted (PR welcome)](https://github.com/actuallymentor/battery/labels/help%20wanted%20%28PR%20welcome%29).

+Do you have an awesome feature idea?
+[Add a feature request](https://github.com/actuallymentor/battery/issues/new/choose)

+Do you just want to keep me motivated to update the app?
+[Tweet at me](https://twitter.com/actuallymentor)